Homomorphisms between Bott-Samelson bimodules corresponding to sequences of reflections: Sets, sequences, orders and some commutative algebra

 \subsection{Subsets and orders}

 We denote the cardinality of a finite set $X$ by $|X|$.
 We will also use the notation $Y\subset_\ev X$ and $Y\subset_\odd X$ to mean that $Y\subset X$ and $|Y|$ is even and odd respectively.
-We will also say that $Y$ is an {\it even} and an {\it odd subset} of $X$ respectively.
+In that case, we also say that $Y$ is an {\it even} and an {\it odd subset} of $X$ respectively.
 Let $\P_\ev(X)$ denote the set of all even subsets of $X$.